op-de-kop/op-de-kop/src/en-US/courses.md

 ## Timetable:

-This timetable starts on September 1st, 2025 and runs until Thursday December 18th, 2025.
+This timetable starts in the week of January 5th, 2026 and runs until Thursday April 23rd, 2026.

 <div class="courses-table">